Interview with Bob Leedham

 Description

-Bob Leedham was a flight engineer who carried out twenty-one operations on Stirlings.
-At the outbreak of war Bob was an apprentice motor mechanic, and along with other apprentices, was left to operate the garage when all the engineers were called up.
-In 1940 he enlisted in the RAF and following initial training, Bob was selected for pilot training but did not achieve the requirement of flying solo within twelve hours.
+Bob Leedham was a flight engineer who carried out 21 operations on Stirlings.
+At the outbreak of war Bob was an apprentice motor mechanic and, along with other apprentices, was left to operate the garage when all the engineers were called up.
+In 1940 he enlisted in the RAF and, following initial training, Bob was selected for pilot training but did not achieve the requirement of flying solo within twelve hours.
 His engineering background meant he was posted to RAF St Athan and trained as a flight engineer.
 A posting to RAF Stradishall followed, and conversion to Stirling aircraft.
 Now part of a crew and posted to 90 Squadron at RAF Ridgewell, operational flying commenced.
-Bob suggests political interference restricted the performance of the aircraft resulting in a higher casualty rate amongst Stirling crews, and explains how the introduction of Window anti-radar equipment improved this.
-In Spring 1943 the squadron moved to RAF Wratting Common and in Autumn, converted to Lancasters.
+Bob suggests political interference restricted the performance of the aircraft, resulting in a higher casualty rate amongst Stirling crews, and explains how the introduction of Window anti-radar equipment improved this.
+In the spring of 1943 the squadron moved to RAF Wratting Common and, in autumn, converted to Lancasters.
 With more Lancasters coming into service, there was a lack of experience on four-engined aircraft, and some Stirling’s were deployed to RAF Swinderby for crew training.
 This move coincided with Bob obtaining his commission and he became an instructor on both Stirling and Lancasters.
 Late in 1944, Bob was back flying operations with 463 Squadron at RAF Waddington, where he was senior co-pilot/flight engineer.
 Following peace declaration in Europe, Bob joined Tiger Force in preparation for moving to Japan, but the war ended before this materialised.
-Bob began a post-war career in civil aviation, initially operating the Avro Tudor, and flying approximately three-hundred operations during the Berlin airlift.
+Bob began a post-war career in civil aviation, initially operating the Avro Tudor, and flying approximately 300 operations during the Berlin airlift.
 He also gives an account of the development of the DH 106 Comet and details the faults which resulted in the aircraft being grounded.
 While undertaking demonstrations in America, Bob was recalled to New York, where his crew discovered they were to operate the first civilian jet flight eastbound across the Atlantic.
 In 1960, Bob was one of four certified to instruct on the new generation of aircraft, the Boeing 707.
 An injury sustained from clear-air turbulence curtailed Bob’s flying career, and he progressed into the investigation of aircraft accidents.

 Creator